OVERVIEW

 What Is a Cybersecurity Architect?

-A cybersecurity architect is an information security professional responsible for designing, building, and applying an organization's high-tech security systems.
-The role requires thorough knowledge of the employer’s business and a comprehensive understanding of the technology it uses to conduct operations.
-Cybersecurity architects consider three major factors when building security systems:
+A cybersecurity architect is an information security professional responsible for designing and building an organization's high-tech security systems.
+The role requires knowledge of business practices paired with a comprehensive understanding of technology used to conduct operations.
+Cybersecurity architects usually consider three major factors when overseeing security systems:

-• Hackers: Cyberattacks get more sophisticated by the day.
-Successful cybersecurity architects must master the ability to think like hackers in order to anticipate malicious attacks and build the infrastructure needed to defend their employers' digital systems from security risks and information theft.
+- Familiarity with cybercrime: Cyberattacks get more sophisticated by the day.
+Successful cybersecurity architects must be able to think like hackers to anticipate malicious attacks and build the infrastructure needed to defend digital systems against security risks, information theft, and more.

-• Organization: Cybersecurity architects must be experts on the ins and outs of the organization they work for so that they know what areas need to be protected against criminal penetration and to what degree.
-These professionals communicate directly with business executives.
+- Organizational awareness: Cybersecurity architects must be experts on the ins and outs of the organization they work for so that they know what areas need to be protected against criminal penetration and to what degree.
+These professionals often communicate directly with business executives about security policies and plans.

-• InfoSec Expert: Cybersecurity architects must also be masters at building security infrastructure from scratch or updating existing systems in response to ongoing changes in the security landscape.
-The organization’s infrastructure is based on the capabilities and interests of relevant hackers in tandem with the security needs of the organization.
+- Information security expertise: Cybersecurity architects must also be masters at building security infrastructure from scratch or updating existing systems in response to ongoing changes in the security landscape.
+An organization’s infrastructure is based on the capabilities of cybercriminals coupled with the security needs of the organization.

-As cybercrime remains one of the biggest threats to professional organizations, especially due to the popularity of remote work, the demand for cybersecurity professionals will continue to rise.
+As cybercrime remains one of the largest threats to professional organizations, especially due to the popularity of remote work, demand for cybersecurity professionals will continue to rise.

 RESPONSIBILITIES